 \subsection{Notation conventions}

-Throughout this paper, we adopt the following notation conventions. \begin{itemize} \item Three-dimensional vectors in real space (such as velocities, dipole vectors, and directions) are denoted by arrows, $\vec{\phantom{x}}$. \item Elements of multi-dimensional parameter spaces are denoted by bold symbols, $\bm{y}$. \item A prime ($'$) indicates quantities defined in the cosmic rest frame and is reserved exclusively for that purpose throughout this paper.}
+Throughout this paper, three-dimensional vectors in real space, such as velocities, dipole vectors, and directions, are denoted by arrows, $\vec{\phantom{x}}$.
+Elements of multidimensional parameter spaces are denoted by bold symbols, $\bm y$. {A prime ($'$) denotes quantities defined in the cosmic rest frame and is reserved exclusively for that purpose throughout this paper.}